-There are no restrictions on how many implementations can be bundled together in the same Implementation Data Sheet.
+Implementations can be bundled together in an Implementation Data upload.
 However:

-- ACPs must apply to register all ESCs included in an Implementation Data Sheet in a single application - ACPs cannot split energy savings calculated from a single implementation across two or more Implementation Data Sheets, and - each Implementation Data Sheet must only include the calculation of energy savings that are taken to have occurred in the same calendar year (commonly referred to as 'vintage').
+- ACPs must apply to register all ESCs included in an implementation data upload in a single application - ACPs cannot split energy savings calculated from a single implementation across two or more implementation data uploads, and

+• each implementation data upload must only include the calculation of energy savings that are taken to have occurred in the same calendar year (commonly referred to as 'vintage').

-When determining how many implementations to bundle in the same Implementation Data Sheet, ACPs should consider:
+When determining how many implementations to bundle in the same implementation data upload, ACPs should consider:

-- the ESC creation limit specified in their Accreditation Notice, as they must be able to register all the ESCs in the bundle at the same time, and - ▼ the cost of registering the ESCs.27
+- the ESC creation limit specified in their Accreditation Notice, as they must be able to register all the ESCs in the upload at the same time, and - the cost of registering certificates.

-More information on applying to register the creation of ESCs can be found on the ESS website.28
+More information on registering certificates can be found on the ESS website.